What is general radiography (X-ray)?

 The procedure requires no special preparation.
 You may be requested to change into a gown to avoid metallic items, buttons and zippers.
 You will also be asked to remove jewellery, eyeglasses and any metal objects that could obscure the image.

 As X-rays are involved, it is not advisable for women who are pregnant, especially in early pregnancy.
 To prevent unnecessary irradiation of foetus, female patients will be asked about their pregnancy status prior to perform the X-ray.
 This is especially important in examination of the abdomen and pelvis.

 How is the procedure performed?

-Duration times for X-ray exams range from five minutes to 30 minutes depending upon the number of views required by your doctor, the severity of illness and the age and co-operation.
+X-ray exams are usually completed within 5 to 30 minutes depending on the number of views required by your doctor, the severity of your illness, your age and your co-operation.

-When the X-rays are completed you will be asked to wait until the diagnostic radiographer, and sometimes the radiologist, examines the images to determine if more views are needed.
+When your X-ray exam is completed you will be asked to wait until the radiographer, and sometimes the radiologist, examines the images to determine if additional views are needed.

 Your child’s X-ray

 If your child is having an X-ray, restraints or other techniques may be used to keep him or her still.
 These techniques, which may be necessary if your child moves during the X-ray exposure, are safe, won’t harm your child and will prevent the need to repeat exposure to radiations.
 You may be asked to stay with your child during the test, and sometimes to help him to keep the good position.
 If you remain in the room during the X-ray exposure, you’ll be asked to wear a lead apron to shield you from unnecessary exposure.
 You must inform the radiographer if you’re pregnant or you think you might be pregnant.